John Riley Smith and

 John Riley Smith resided in Knott Co, KY. and raised his family on Carr's Fork, Knott Co, Ky, near Vicco, Ky.
 Written 2007, by Annette Potter; d/o Creed Flannery Potter and Ida Fuller: Mother (Ida Fuller Potter; d/o Green Fuller and Leona Smith) frequently stayed with Nannie Belle and Riley Smith.
 Mom says that Nannie could play the banjo very well and that she loved her Aunt Nannie and Uncle Riley.

 Corbett Smith Murder

-Corbett Smith was killed in Vicco, KY, murdered, stabbed to death with a knife by Goebel Combs.
+Corbett Smith was killed in Vicco, KY, murdered, stabbed to death by Goebel Combs.

-What we know of this killing is that Goebel Combs grabbed Corbett Smith's hat from his head and threw it on the floor by the killer and when Corbett bent to pick it up, Goebel Combs took a knife, attacked and stabbed Corbett to death.
+What we know of this killing is that Goebel Combs grabbed Corbett Smith's hat from his head and threw it on the floor and when Corbett bent to pick it up, Goebel Combs took a knife, attacked and stabbed Corbett to death.

 Corbett Smith, Son of John Riley Smith and Nannie

 Written by John Dishman Smith; s/o John Ashley Smith: H. H. Smith aided the Commonwealth's Attorney, J. A. Smith, in prosecution of the case at the trial.
 He (Goble Combs) was convicted and sentenced to the Ky Reformatory at Frankfort for a term of years.